 Now we have to create views to get user input as well as a mail template.
 We will get user input into the contact form so let’s create it first.

-let's navigate to the views directory and create new file contact.blade.php.
-In this view file, we will set a form which takes name, email, phone number, and message from a user. so let's modify it :
+let’s navigate to the views directory and create a new file contact.blade.php.
+In this view file, we will set a form that takes a name, email, phone number, and message from a user. so let’s modify it :

 <!DOCTYPE html>